Tuesday, October 26, 2021

 Gamma Dog - The Ultimate Radioactive Rock / Mineral Finder!

-Charles and I have been talking for a while, exchanging thoughts and ideas about what such radioactive rock hunting instrument should be and what are the features needed.
+Charles and I have been talking for a while, exchanging thoughts and ideas about what such specialized radioactive rock hunting instrument should be and what are the features needed to make it efficient.
 Finally, Charles managed to do something I've been thinking about for years but never really had the time or the proper motivation to dive into!
 His work was truly an inspiration for me and eventually precipitated as the "Gamma Dog project" as I realized I am not alone in my quest to create a specialized radioactive rock-finder.

 With the core R&D work done by Charles, we decide to collaborate in the design efforts and improve both, the hardware and software side in order for this instrument to become the Ultimate Tool for Radioactive Rockhounding.

-Currently, there are no such specialized prospecting tools as the Gamma Dog on the market.
+Currently, on the market there are no such specialized prospecting tools as the Gamma Dog.
 The glory days of Uranium and REE prospecting are long gone!
 Consumer grade radiation detection is reduced mainly to inexpensive Geiger counters and dosimeters.
 The few commercial detectors intended for professional use by geologists are prohibitively expensive for hobbyists yet lacking some very important features.

 Geiger Counters are more or less useless for mineral collecting due to their poor gamma ray detection efficiency and commercial scintillators on the other hand, require that your eyes are "glued" to the meter's scale in order to monitor for an increase in the detected rate or you have to listen to a divided click-rate and trying to figure out if the click rate changes, just "by ear", which is a pretty strenuous activity by itself.
 None of these options were acceptable to us!